OPQAM/LinuxCommons/BashStuff/readme.md

 - Finished the SecretSanta script.
 It took me much longer than expected, since I had to use stuff I simply didn't know in Bash.
 It would have been much easier to do it in Python, haha.
 Anyway, it's done and ready.

 --snip--

+Wed  1 Nov 20:54:09 WET 2023

+- Created the agentLoader.
+It loads the ssh agent and points it to the LOCAL ssh key

+--snip--